glouppe/info8010-deep-learning/lecture6.md

 .center.width-80[![](figures/lec6/overfeat-grid.png)]

-The classifier head outputs a class and a confidence for each location and scale pre-defined from a coarse grid.
+The classifier head outputs a class and a confidence for each location and scale pre-defined from a .bold[coarse] grid.
 Each window is resized to fit with the input dimensions of the classifier.

 .footnote[Credits: Sermanet et al, 2013.]